Roshan-yadav-evil-genius/TheOneEye/TheOneEye ForFounder.md

 **TheOneEye exists to remove that risk.**

-We build, operate, and maintain business-critical automations — including browser-based workflows where no APIs exist — and we stay responsible when things break.
+We build, operate, and maintain business-critical automations using a configurable execution platform that can accomplish almost any task — and we stay responsible when things break.

 You run the business.
 We make sure the systems run.